UC Berkeley School of Law: Academics

-Admissions
+Admissions and costs

 The J.D. program's admissions process is highly selective, with Berkeley Law admitting 22% of all applicants who applied in 2020.
 Berkeley Law is known to value high undergraduate GPAs.
 The 25th and 75th Law School Admission Test (LSAT) percentiles for the Class of 2023 were 163 and 170, respectively, with a median of 168.
 The 25th and 75th undergraduate GPA percentiles were 3.65 and 3.92, respectively, with a median of 3.81.

 For a typical class in the J.D. program, the average age of admitted students is 25 years old, with ages ranging from 21 to 46 years old.
 The student-faculty ratio is nearly 6:1.
 Berkeley Law is unique among most law schools for having a class usually composed of 60% women and 40% men.